ajaykanade/coupon/README.md

 2. **Coffee and casual dining are strong performers**: These coupon categories naturally drive higher engagement—consider investing more resources here.

-3. **Bar coupons need better positioning**: The low overall bar coupon acceptance suggests messaging or timing issues.
-Consider delivering bar coupons specifically to frequent bar-goers rather than the general population.
+3. **Bar coupons need better positioning**: Consider delivering bar coupons specifically to frequent bar-goers rather than the general population.

 4. **Consider passenger type and time of delivery**: Adult passengers increase acceptance, while families with children do not.
 Coupons delivered during times when drivers are likely traveling alone or with adults may perform better.

 5. **Age segmentation**: Young adults (under 30) are particularly responsive to offers for social venues like bars.
-This demographic should be a priority segment.